crowdfavorite-mirrors/wp-promotion-slider/readme.txt

 3. **height** - Set the height of the carousel to fit your needs.
 By default the height of the slider is 235px.
 It is best to define the height of the slider using pixels.
 Example: `[promoslider height="300px"]`
 4. **post_type** - You can display any post type in the slider, including custom post types.
 Most users will probably just use the built-in 'promotion' post type and the default WordPress 'post' post type.
 The 'promotion' post type is default, so you would only need to specify this if you want to display your standard WordPress blog posts.
 Example: `[promoslider post_type="post"]`
 5. **category** - You can choose to display only posts from a particular category, regardless of which post type you are pulling from.
 Please note that if a category doesn't exist, all posts will show in the slider.
 If there are no posts in an existing category, the slider will not show at all when using this attribute.
 Example: `[promoslider category="my_category"]`
+6. **slider** - You can choose to display only posts from a particular slider.
+Please note that if a slider doesn't exist, all promotions will show in the slider.
+If there are no promotions in an existing slider, the slider will not show at all when using this attribute.
+Example: `[promoslider slider="my_slider"]`
 6. **numberposts** - The numberposts attribute allows you to set the number of posts to display in the slider.
 The default is -1 and will show all available posts.
 Example: `[promoslider numberposts="3"]`
 7. **start_on** - This attribute allows you to set which slide the slider starts on when the page loads.
 This attribute accepts the values 'random' and 'first'.
 Example: `[promoslider start_on="first"]`
 8. **auto_advance** - The auto advance attribute allows you to override the site-wide settings and either allow or disallow the automatic advancement of slides.
 This attribute accepts two values: auto_advance and no_auto_advance.
 All sliders will auto advance by default.
 Example: `[promoslider auto_advance="false"]`